kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - Single-family services
 - Multi-family services

-These phases to not take cloud-provder implementation into consideration.
+These phases do not take cloud-provder implementation into consideration.

 ### Awareness of Multiple IPs per Pod